Fred Matiang'i: Relationship with Teacher’s Unions

 Matiangi's relationship with KNUT and KUPPET was generally seen as a complicated one.
-This was essentially due to the "bulldozing" nature of Matiangi while working in the ministry of education.
+This was due to the "bulldozing" nature of Matiangi while working in the ministry of education.
 After the results on the 2016 KCSE the Kenya National Union of teachers demanded a forensic audit of the examination results after a dismal performance led to quite a steep decline in the number of students achieving top grades.
 This was though attributed to the hard hitting changes that Matiangi had introduced to the ministry less than a year after joining it.